wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 1.52 =
+* Fix: **Corrected serious defect in `[mla_gallery]`** that incorrectly limited the number of items returned for non-paginated galleries.
+* Fix: Eliminated "Strict Standards" messages issued from MLAModal functions.

 = 1.51 =
 * New: For `[mla_gallery]`, **twenty-five new `apply_filters` hooks** let you modify gallery output with PHP code in your theme or another plugin.
 More information in the "Other Notes" section here.
 A complete, working example is provided in the Settings/Media Library Assistant Documentation tab.
 * New: **Attachment Metadata mapping**.
 Add or change values in the WordPress `_wp_attachment_metadata` array.
 For example, add GPS data to the `image_meta` array.
 Full details in the "Other Notes" section and in the Settings/Media Library Assistant Documentation tab.